 When we judge something to be beautiful we don’t think it is merely a statement of what we find to be personally agreeable.
 We don’t think, despite the fact that aesthetic judgments are not a matter of concepts, that our judgment is simply a matter of subjective feelings.
 No, we place the beautiful object on a pedestal and try to convince others that they should think the same.
 If we hold something to be beautiful we think it should be held universally so: beautiful for everyone, everywhere, at all times.
 If one doesn’t think this then one is not, for Kant, making a judgment of the beautiful but rather a judgment about what is personally agreeable.
 To be sure, Kant is not saying people do, in fact, agree about what is beautiful.
 He is only saying that judgments of the beautiful entail the belief that others should see what we see.

-(3) Judgments of the beautiful must be in response to something that has the form of purposiveness without the presentation of an external, actual purpose.
+(3) Judgments of the beautiful must be in response to something that has the form of purposiveness without the presentation of an external purpose.
 This means the form will be (a) harmoniously unified; (b) found interesting for its own sake; and (c) always appears new and inexhaustible to us.

 Typically an object is understood to have a purpose if it is made according to some conception of an external purpose.
-For example, a car is constructed according to certain concepts, some of which include the ability to get someone somewhere, protect them in certain ways, give them pleasure, etc. Now, what is strange about beautiful objects is that they affect us as if they were completely determined by a purpose and yet, upon careful consideration, no external purpose can be found.
-We follow the lines, shapes, textures, and dynamics of a painting that we consider beautiful.
-Our eye moves from shape to shape, is carried along, and seems to be following some rules.
-Something has been accomplished, an aesthetic consummation is reached, and we do not feel this is matter of chance.
-But all this doesn’t square with the fact that we can’t relate the painting to any real external purpose nor can we reduce the painting to the intentions of the painter.
-We seem to have been granted a “free play of the imagination” in which the aspects of the painting are imaginatively considered in relation to one another as purposeful in and of themselves—without external purpose.
-What is really interesting is that we can return to something with a beautiful form again and again and always finding something new.
+For example, a car is constructed according to certain concepts, some of which include the ability to get people somewhere, protect them in certain ways, give them pleasure, etc. But when we perceive something as beautiful we do not do so with such an external purposes in mind.
+Rather, we discover that the beautiful thing is a harmonious whole that has its purpose internal to itself.
+Take, for example, the act of looking at a beautiful painting.
+We may find our eyes following the lines, tracking the dynamic colors, and discovering relationships.
+Alternatives are played with, ideas are explored, and interpretations considered.
+We dwell on what fits or doesn’t fit, what works, what is interesting, and so on.
+Kant refers to this aesthetic engagement as a “free play of the imagination” in which the aspects of the painting are imaginatively considered in relation to one another as purposeful in and of themselves.
+What is really interesting is that we can return to something with a beautiful form again and again and always find something new.
 We do not experience boredom, and we do not see it as a derivative copy of something or as an application of some pre-existing form.
 There is a freshness in beauty, a uniqueness, and an aliveness.
 We feel that beautiful things do something to us: we are activated, we feel alive, and we feel pleasure.
-Kant leaves it open as to exactly what this form is to be.
-He argues we cannot formulate the rules for beauty once and for all since beauty, as we have just seen, is a matter of observing things that do not conform to pre-existing rules that would lead to conformity and boredom.
-This is obviously a sensible stance to take if we wish to do justice to the diversity of art and the ongoing creative experimentation of artists.
+Kant leaves it open as to exactly what this form is to be and he doesn’t think beauty can be a matter of fixed rules.
+But we can say that the form of a beautiful thing will have the general features of being a harmonious unity that can be appreciated for its own sake in way that is inexhaustible.

 (4) Judgments of the beautiful must be held to be a necessary judgment